 - Power can be shared among governments at different levels – a general government for the entire country and governments at the provincial or regional level, which is called the federal government.

 - Power may also be shared among different social groups, such as religious and linguistic groups.
 ‘Community government’ in Belgium is a good example of this arrangement.
 This method is used to give minority communities a fair share of power.

 - Power sharing arrangements can also be seen in the way political parties, pressure groups and movements control or influence those in power.
 When two or more parties form an alliance to contest elections, and if they get elected, they form a coalition government and thus share power.

 We have compiled History, Geography, Political Science, and Geography notes in one place.
 You can access them by visiting CBSE Class 10 Social Science Notes at BYJU’S. Keep learning and stay tuned for further updates on CBSE and other competitive exams.
 Download BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 Frequently Asked Questions on CBSE Class 10 Political Science Notes Chapter 1: Power Sharing

 Power sharing means the distribution of power among the organs of the government, such as the legislature, executive and judiciary.

 Belgium is composed of four language areas: the Dutch language area, the French language area, the German language area (9 municipalities in the east of Belgium) and the bilingual Brussels-Capital area.

 Where is Sri Lanka located?

-Sri Lanka is an island in the Indian Ocean, located to the south of Indian Subcontinent. sprawling over the area of 65,525 Sq. km.
+Sri Lanka is an island in the Indian Ocean, located to the south of the Indian Subcontinent, sprawling over an area of 65,525 sq. km.